yenk/Dali/README.md

 MIT.
 See [LICENSE](LICENSE).

 Dali is an open evidentiary infrastructure project for legal AI systems.

-Operated by [GammaLex AI Inc.](https://gammalex.com) · Primary author: Yen Kha.
+Maintained by GammaLex AI Inc.
-Contributions are licensed under MIT.
+Primary author: Yen Kha.